openbibleinfo/Bible-Passage-Reference-Parser/Readme.md

 The code in this project is licensed under the included MIT License except for the bundled, Javscript-compiled version of Frak (`bin/js/frak.min.js`), which is licensed under the [Eclipse Public License](http://www.eclipse.org/legal/epl-v10.html).
 Frak is a dependency only if you're compiling a new language--it's not necessary to run the parser in your project.
 If you're only parsing content, that usage falls entirely under the MIT License.

 ## Changelog

+November 3, 2014.
+Fixed two bugs related to range rewriting.
+Updated frak to the latest development version.
+Added quite a few more languages, bringing the total to 46.

 May 2, 2014.
 Added the `passage_existence_strategy` option to relax how much validation the parser should do when given a possibly invalid reference.
 The extensive tests written for this feature uncovered a few other bugs.
 Added the `book_range_strategy` option to specify how to handle books when they appear in a range.
 Added `translation_info()`.
 Fixed bug when changing versification systems several times and improved support for changing versification systems that rely on a different book order from the default.
 Updated PEG.js to 0.8.0.
 Added support for Arabic, Bulgarian, Russian, Thai, and Vietnamese.